 Thai economic recovery to continue but still fragile-c.bank minutes

-BANGKOK, Feb 23 (Reuters) - Thailand's economy would continue to recover in 2022, but recovery would still remain fragile and uneven, as the Omicron variant put less pressure on economic activity than previous COVID-19 outbreaks, according to minutes of the central bank's last policy meeting released on Wednesday.
+BANGKOK, Feb 23 (Reuters) - Thailand's economy would continue to recover in 2022, but a rebound would remain fragile and uneven, as an Omicron outbreak puts less pressure on activity than earlier COVID-19 waves, according to minutes of the central bank's last policy meeting.

-While upside inflationary risks had increased and headline inflation could exceed the upper side of the target range of 3% in early 2022, the risks of persistent increases in inflation remained low, the minutes said.
+While upside inflationary risks had increased and headline inflation could exceed the upper side of the target range of 3% in early 2022, the risks of persistent increases in inflation remained low, the minutespublished on Wednesday said.

-On Feb 9, the Bank of Thailand's monetary policy committee unanimously voted to leave the benchmark interest rate THCBIR=ECI at a record low for a 14th straight meeting, maintaining support for a fragile economy.
+On Feb 9, the Bank of Thailand (BOT)'s monetary policy committee unanimously voted to leave the benchmark interest rate THCBIR=ECI at a record low for a 14th straight meeting, maintaining support for a fragile economy.

+"The Thai economy would continue to recover, but the recovery would remain uneven across sectors and would take time to return to the pre-pandemic levels," the minutes said.

+The BOT forecast Southeast Asia's second-largest economy would expand 3.4% this year, after 1.6% growth in 2021, which was among the slowest growth rates in the region.

 (Reporting by Orathai Sriring Editing by Ed Davies)